-Cimzia is a prescription medication approved by the Food and Drug Administration (FDA) to treat adults with active ankylosing spondylitis or psoriatic arthritis or moderately to severely active cases of rheumatoid arthritis or Crohn’s disease.
+Cimzia is a prescription medication approved by the Food and Drug Administration (FDA) to treat adults with active ankylosing spondylitis, active psoriatic arthritis, or moderately to severely active cases of rheumatoid arthritis or Crohn’s disease.
+Cimzia is also indicated to treat active non-radiographic axial spondyloarthritis (nr-axSpA) in people with test results indicative of inflammation.
 Cimzia is also known by its drug name, Certolizumab pegol.

 Cimzia is an immunomodulator, or in other words, a drug that modulates the immune system.
 It is considered a biologic disease-modifying antirheumatic drug (DMARD).
 Cimzia is a genetically engineered antibody, or protein used by the immune system to identify and neutralize substances.
 Cimzia is believed to work by inhibiting tumor necrosis factor alpha (TNF-α), a chemical messenger involved in autoimmune attacks. read more